Mark Clark (activist): Weather Underground reaction

-In response to the killing of Black Panther members Fred Hampton and Mark Clark during the December 1969 police raid, on May 21, 1970, the Weather Underground issued a "Declaration of War" against the United States government, using for the first time its new name, the "Weather Underground Organization" (WUO), adopting fake identities, and pursuing covert activities only.
-These initially included preparations for a bombing of a U.S. military non-commissioned officers' dance at Fort Dix, New Jersey, in what Brian Flanagan said had been intended to be "the most horrific hit the United States government had ever suffered on its territory".
+By December 1969, the Weathermen had already split from the SDS and conducted a series of radical actions that faced police pushback.
+However it wasn't until the assassination of Clark and Hampton, which was widely known to most likely be FBI led, paired with the Kent State Massacre 5 months later, that the group took steps to further radicalization.
+Following the May 4th Massacre the group went "underground," adopting fake identities, and pursuing covert activities only.
+On May 21, 1970, they issued a "Declaration of War" against the United States government, using for the first time its new name, the "Weather Underground Organization" (WUO).
+Following the declaration, the WUO prepared for a bombing of a U.S. military non-commissioned officers' dance at Fort Dix, New Jersey, in what Brian Flanagan said had been intended to be "the most horrific hit the United States government had ever suffered on its territory".